 Like other annuities, a fixed index annuity is an insurance contract you own.
 It’s a fixed annuity which earns interest or provides benefits linked to the performance of an equity index.
 Examples of indices are the S&P 500®, the NASDAQ®, or the Dow Jones Industrial®.
 To be clear, fixed index annuities do not directly participate in any financial markets.

-The value of the index may be tied to a stock or another index.
+The value of the index may be tied to a stock index or another index.
 When the index records positive change, interest is credited to your annuity’s value.
-This interest rate is calculated using a formula based on equity index changes.
+This interest rate is calculated using a formula based on linked index changes.
 It also comes with a minimum guaranteed interest rate so your principal stays protected in the event of negative index changes.

 How Does a Fixed Index Annuity Work?